zilliztech/terraform-provider-zillizcloud/docs/get-start.md

 }
 ```

-By following these steps, you should have the Zilliz Cloud Terraform provider configured and ready to use in your Terraform projects.
+By following these steps, you should have the Zilliz Cloud Terraform provider configured and ready to move on to the next steps.

+## Next Steps
+- Explore creating a **Free Plan** Cluster: [Creating a Free Plan Cluster](./create-a-free-cluster.md)
+- Explore creating a **Standard Plan** Cluster: [Creating a Standard Plan Cluster](./create-a-standard-cluster.md)